 Phantom 4 Pro / Advanced

-The Phantom 4 Pro and Phantom 4 Advanced resembles each other a lot.
+The Phantom 4 Pro and Phantom Advanced resemble each other a lot.
 Therefore, you’ll get them in one piece here in our guide.
 A lot of you guys are already familiar with the Phantom 4 Pro (link), so we’ll mainly focus on the differences between the Pro and Advanced here.

 When talking about a complete and innovative camera drone, you can’t forget about the Phantoms.
 The DJI Phantom drones have set the standard in terms of drone quality and capability.
 The DJI Phantom 4 Pro and Phantom 4 Advanced has been DJI’s latest addition to the Phantom collection.

-What are the main differences between the Phantom 4 and Phantom 4 Advanced?
+What are the main differences between the Phantom 4 and Phantom Advanced?

 The maximum flight speed of the Phantom 4 Advanced is a little higher than the 4 Pro.
 The flight time and transmission range of the drones are still alike.
 Both drones have 30 minutes of flight time (depending on how you fly them) and a transmission range of 7 km.

 Another thing that makes the Phantom 4 Pro a little more expensive is the remote controller.
 Unlike the Pro, the remote controller of the advanced does not support the 5.6 GHz frequency band.
-The Tapfly backwards mode has also been removed on the Phantom 4 Advanced.
+The Tapfly backward mode has also been removed on the Phantom 4 Advanced.

 The DJI Phantom 4 Pro and Phantom 4 advanced cameras

 The camera sensors on the Phantom 4 Pro and the Phantom 4 Advanced are also larger to compared to the Phantom 4 camera sensor.
 This ensures clearer images and of better quality.
 The cameras of these drones are specially designed to aerial photography – with an aperture range of F2.8 to F11 and a 24mm equivalent focal length.

 Pros of the Phantom 4 Drones